 Talk about mental wellness

 Acknowledging and opening up about the psychological impact of remote working is the first step toward overcoming this challenge.
-Encourage your employees to talk about it.
+Encourage your employees to talk about mental health.
 The remote team at Doist doesn't just talk about it openly, they also encourage employees to take sick days if they aren't feeling well (mentally).

 Send them on paid vacations